PrefectHQ/prefect/docs/cloud/deployment.md

 If your Flow relies on the use of Prefect Secrets, you will need to communicate those Secrets to Prefect Cloud via one of Prefect's [APIs](concepts/secrets.html#cloud-execution).
 We are currently working on a more pluggable version of Secrets that will allow you to more easily swap out Prefect's Secret storage with your favorite secret provider.

+## Infrastructure

+Prefect Cloud workflows are executed inside Docker containers running in the execution environment of your choosing.
+The only requirement for Prefect Cloud and its Agents are the ability to pull Docker images and "submit" them for execution in some fashion.
+This means that you may need to reconsider references to local filepaths, ensure certain environment variables are set, and make sure you understand any networking configurations that you rely on.

+Prefect makes it easy to control:
+- all aspects of the Docker image your Flow is stored within
+- what types of [Prefect Agents](agent/overview.html) can submit your Flows for execution
+- what [execution environment](../api/unreleased/environments/execution.html) your Flow runs

+Note that different workflows will have different resource requirements during execution.
+For example, if you run a CPU intensive Flow using a Kubernetes Agent you should make sure your Kubernetes cluster has a sufficiently large node pool to run on.